StackVista/stackpack-splunk/README.md

 ## Introduction

-The Splunk StackPack connects Splunk to StackState, allowing you to monitor your Splunk instance(s).
+The Splunk StackPack connects Splunk to StackState, allowing you to monitor your Splunk instance.
 You can find the [capabilities of the StackPack](src/main/stackpack/resources/overview.md) and the [configuration instructions](src/main/stackpack/resources/detailed-overview.md) in this repository.

 The Splunk StackPack configures StackState to processes data produced by the Splunk integration in the [StackState agent](https://github.com/StackVista/sts-agent).
 The Splunk integration can be found in the [integrations repository](https://github.com/StackVista/sts-agent-integrations-core/tree/master/splunk_topology).

 ## Documentation

-The StackState [documentation](https://docs.stackstate.com/develop/creating_stackpacks/) describes how to build and install a StackPack.
+The StackState [documentation](https://docs.stackstate.com/develop/tutorials/basic_stackpack_tutorial) describes how to build and install a StackPack.

 ## Building